 Fisher House has a network of homes on the grounds of military and VA hospitals around the country to help family members be close to a loved one during hospitalization for a combat injury, illness or disease.
 In their Hero Miles Program, you can donate frequent flier miles to bring family members to the bedside of injured service members.
 You can also volunteer or donate household items.

 The foundation awards “life scholarships” to severely wounded post-9/11 veterans attending universities or trade/professional schools.
 Scholarships tailored to the needs of individual veterans may provide housing, mentoring, financial planning or career networking.
 Join a mentoring team, or donate vehicles or household items to support a Sentinel in your area.

 Housing presents special challenges for disabled veterans who require wheelchair accessibility or other adaptive measures.
 HFOT builds new mortgage-free homes for disabled veterans so that they, in turn, can build new lives.
-Help HFOT as a fundraising volunteer or building partner, or run a full or half-marathon with Team HFOT.
+There are many ways to help HFOT including, acting as a fundraising volunteer, becoming a building partner or running a full or half-marathon with Team HFOT.

 The goal of this nationwide organization is to help heal the emotional wounds of military veterans by pairing them with a specially selected shelter animal.
 The animals are rehabilitated by professionals who can include training for desensitization to wheel chairs or crutches as well as recognizing panic or anxiety disorder behaviors.
 You can volunteer to support the organization in a variety of ways, including short- and long-term pet fostering.

 There are so many more organizations helping the wounded that need financial assistance instead of volunteer hours.
 If you don’t have the gift of time to give, you can support those who have dedicated their lives to helping those who’ve served and sacrificed.